CarlosCezarDeSouza/Curso-de-HTML5/README.md

 # GOOGLE GLASS PROJECT

-This project was built over the course of HTML5 provided by the Video Course, where a website is created in the HTML5, CSS3 and Javascript technologies.
-The website content is the Google Glass developed by Google.
+This project was developed over the course of HTML5 provided by the Video Course, where a website is created in the HTML5, CSS3 and Javascript technologies.
+The website content is about the Google Glass developed by Google.